Rivatus/Quora-clone/CONTRIBUTING.md

 To contribute to the respository:
 1. Fork the repo and create your branch.
 2. Clone the project to your local
-3. Work on the feature
+3. Work on the feature/bug.
 4. Commit changes to the branch
 5. Push changes to your forked repository.
 6. Open a PR to this repository following the PR template.